yosef55902-sketch/AI-Diploma-Program/Course02/DOCS/FAQ.md

 ### Q7: I'm getting "No module named 'numpy'" error.
 What should I do?
 **A:**
-1. Make sure you installed libraries: `pip install -r requirements.txt`
+1. Make sure you installed libraries: `pip install -r ../../requirements.txt`
 2. Check if you're in the correct virtual environment
 3. Verify installation: `python TESTING/verify_installation.py`